CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 constraints between these variables:

   1. Select a variable and a value from its domain to try.
-  2. Try the assignment.
+  2. Try assigning the variable to the value.
 If the constraints still hold, try a new variable+value which satisfy the constraints given this assignment.
   3. If we tried the assignment and discovered we violated a constraint, remove the value from the domain and try again (unless we're out of options, in which case no solution could be found).